How To Run a PowerShell Script? The 2 Best Methods

 • Create PowerShell scripts using Notepad or PowerShell ISE to automate tasks and streamline system administration.

-However, a crucial step in your PowerShell journey is learning how to run these scripts.
 In this article, we’ll help you get started by explaining everything you need to know for running your first PowerShell script.
-Along the way, we will also look at how you can create your own PowerShell scripts and a few examples to spark your creativity.
+Along the way, we will also look at how you can create your own PowerShell scripts and provide a few examples to spark your creativity.
 So, let’s jump right in!

 Set your Execution Policy